top of page

 Is creative writing your thing?

-Then writing a scenario may be for you!
+Then writing a futuristic story may be for you!

-Scenario writing is an individual competition in which students develop short stories related to one of the five FPS topics for the year.
+Creative Writing is an individual competition in which students develop short stories related to one of the four FPS topics for the year.
 The story is set at least 20 years in the future and is an imagined but logical outgrowth of actions or events taking place in the world today.
 The story should focus on one main character and develop that character through the plot of the story.

 Today’s students will spend most of their lives in the 21st century.
 Our job as educators is to prepare students to think critically about the future and to create images of what the future may be like.
-Through scenario writing, students are able to enlarge, enrich, and make more accurate those images of the future, while honing their creative writing skills.
+Through creative writing stories, students are able to enlarge, enrich, and make more accurate those images of the future, while honing their creative writing skills.

-Students may participate in Scenario Writing in three divisions: Junior (grades 4-6), Middle (grades 7-9), and Senior (grades 10-12).
-For students who participate in the regular or curricular components of Future Problem Solving, Scenario Writing can serve as an excellent complement to their work on any of the topics used during the year.
-Scenario Writing is also an excellent offering for students who do not participate in other components of FPS; the creative writing involved may appeal to students who are not drawn to the team orientation of the other components.
-Scenario Writing can be used as a stand-alone activity by an FPS coach, an English teacher, or any other instructor with students who are interested in creative writing.
+Students may participate in Creative Writing in three divisions: Junior (grades 4-6), Middle (grades 7-9), and Senior (grades 10-12).
+For students who participate in the regular or curricular components of Future Problem Solving, Creative Writing can serve as an excellent complement to their work on any of the topics used during the year.
+Creative Writing is also an excellent offering for students who do not participate in other components of FPS; the creative writing involved may appeal to students who are not drawn to the team orientation of the other components.
+Creative Writing can be used as a stand-alone activity by an FPS coach, an English teacher, or any other instructor with students who are interested in writing stories.

-Do students need to know the 6-step process for scenarios?
+Do students need to know the 6-step process for Creative Writing stories?

-Although knowing the process can help students to think about the future, it is not a prerequisite for scenario writing.
-However, the scenarios must relate to one of the year’s topics, so students should do some background reading about the topic they select for their story.
-The Readings, Research, & Resources manual from the FPSP Catalog Company contains article summaries for four of the topics, but students may also do their own research in publications.
-The five topics are listed earlier in this booklet and on the Wisconsin and International FPS websites.
+Although knowing the process can help students to think about the future, it is not a prerequisite for Creative Writing.
+However, the stories must relate to one of the year’s topics, so students should do some background reading about the topic they select for their story.
+The Readings, Research, & Resources manual from the FPSP Catalog Company contains article summaries for the topics, but students may also do their own research in publications.

 How can I get started with my students?